SonarSource/sonarlint-vscode/README.md

 More information about security-related rules are available in the [SonarQube](https://docs.sonarqube.org/latest/user-guide/security-rules/) or [SonarCloud](https://docs.sonarcloud.io/digging-deeper/security-related-rules/) documentation.

+### Security Hotspots in SonarLint
+​
+In SonarLint for VS Code 3.14 and above, local detection of [Security Hotspots](https://docs.sonarqube.org/latest/user-guide/security-hotspots/) is enabled if you are using [Connected Mode](https://github.com/SonarSource/sonarlint-vscode/wiki/Connected-Mode) with SonarQube 9.7 or above.

+Please see the [documentation](https://github.com/SonarSource/sonarlint-vscode/wiki/Security-hotspots) for more details.

 ## Connected Mode

 You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.